shamdiggl/Keyword-Classification-on-GSC-Dataset/README.md

-# Keyword Classification on Google Speech Commands Dataset
+# Keyword Spotting on Google Speech Commands Dataset

 This project explores and processes the [Google Speech Commands Dataset](https://arxiv.org/abs/1804.03209) to build and train a model for recognizing speech commands.
 The notebook provides step-by-step data preprocessing, feature extraction, model definition, and training.